“An ounce of prevention is worth a pound of cure.” – Benjamin Franklin

 Community paramedic clients

-There are currently about 300 south county residents involved in the Fire District 1 Community Paramedic Program.
+There are currently about 300 south county residents involved in our Community Paramedic Program.
 More than half are older adults.
 The average age is 72.

 Community paramedic services

 The community paramedic follows up with these at-risk patients through a telephone call or a home visit to find out what’s behind multiple calls to 911.
 In addition to a medical assessment, there is a home safety survey to prevent falls and other risks.

 A mental health counselor and a peer counselor from Compass Health work out of the our headquarters to assist in responding to behavioral and social service needs.
 We also have Veterans In Prevention staff who help with home safety assessments and followup.